eclipse-tractusx/digital-product-pass/docs/user manual/User Manual Product Viewer App.md

 Both options can be found in the center of the [Main Menu's](#main-menu) screen (1).
 Whenever you access the [Main Menu](#main-menu), the manual product ID search will be displayed by default (1a).
 The search text contains the pattern separated by the colon(:) `CX:<manufacturerPartId>:<serializedId>` where CX is a prefix, `<manufacturerPartId>` is the part Id of the manufacturer, and `<serializedId>` is the Id of the product Example: `CX:XYZ78901:X123456789012X12345678901234566`.
 If the search format is not followed, an error would be displayed.

- By clicking on the switch the back arrow button (1b), you activate the QR code scanner and the application will access your devices camera, which you can then capture the QR code with.
+ By clicking on the switch the back arrow button (1b), you activate the QR code scanner and the application will access your device camera, which you can then capture the QR code with.

+> **_NOTE:_**
+*Please make sure that the camera permissions must be turned on from the browser, otherwise the QR code cannot be scanned and you have to use the Id manually (1a) as an alternative to retrieve the passport*

 ![Scan Passport](./images/ScanPassport.png)